nahira-ms/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-proxy-internet.md

 > [!NOTE]
 > Defender antivirus and EDR proxies can be set independently.
 In the sections that follow, be aware of those distinctions.

-## Configure the proxy server manually using a registry-based static proxy
+## Configure the proxy server through group policy or manually using a registry-based static proxy

 Configure a registry-based static proxy for Defender for Endpoint detection and response (EDR) sensor to report diagnostic data and communicate with Defender for Endpoint services if a computer isn't permitted to connect to the Internet.